 Most Internet users have been complaining about the slowness at which many websites load their pages, so when they stumble upon a site that has lightning-fast loading speeds, their user experience instantly improves.

 And with Google also confirming that quality user experience is also a ranking factor, it only makes sense for a webmaster to seriously consider going for a responsive web design.
 With improved user experience, visitors will be more likely to stay longer on your pages.
 ‘Time on page’ is an indicator of the value your site provides for any given query, and that is something Google will definitely see.
 With your apparent efforts to improve the user experience, Google will reward your site with higher rankings.
+A mobile-friendly responsive design significantly enhances the user experience, encouraging visitors to stay on your site longer.

 3. Lower bounce rates